(2+1)d Lattice Models and Tensor Networks for Gapped Phases with Categorical Symmetry: Summary of General Construction and Examples

 \subsection{Gapped Phases and Examples}

 One of the key results in this paper is the construction of lattice models for non-chiral gapped phases with all-boson fusion 2-category symmetries.
 These are obtained by starting from lattice models for $G$-symmetric gapped phases and then performing the generalized gauging.
 In this subsection, we will summarize these lattice models and write down their ground states.
 For simplicity, we will focus on the case where $G$ is non-anomalous for the moment.
 See section~\ref{sec: Gapped phases} for more details, including the case where $G$ is anomalous.
+We refer the reader to table \ref{tab:summarysection2} for a summary of the models discussed in this subsection.

 \paragraph{Tensor Product Decomposition.} We note that the state space of our model admits a tensor product decomposition only when the symmetry is an ordinary group $G$, possibly with an anomaly.
 In particular, the state space of the gauged model cannot be decomposed into a tensor product of on-site state spaces due to the fusion constraint and the Levin-Wen constraint on the edge degrees of freedom.
 One may impose these constraints energetically so that the state space admits a tensor product decomposition.
 However, doing so makes some of the symmetry operators non-topological.
 In our model, we impose the above constraints exactly at the level of the state space so that the symmetry operators become topological.\\